moetunes/Some_sorta_bar/Readme.md

 **e.g.** To use the first and last colours mark the text like -

-&0 some text &7 some more text.
+&R&0 some text &7 some more text.

 Font is set at compile time and the height of the bar is relevant to the font height.

-Alignment is set at compile time and can be left, center or right.

 *The window manager might need it's space for a bar adjusted.*